saumya/StablexUI-101/README.md

+### TODO
-TODO: Test in mobile devices.
+	- Test in mobile devices.
+	- Make a simple application

 Third
 ===============